Experts say that it is unlikely that South Korea will directly supply weapons to Ukraine due to legal hurdles.

 South Korea’s arms industry is thriving.
 While much of it is driven by the need to defend itself against an ever-belligerent neighbor in the north, South Korea is also one of the largest exporters of arms.

-According to the Stockholm International Peace Research Institute (SIPRI), South Korea is currently ranked 10th in terms exports of arms.
+According to the Stockholm International Research Institute (SIPRI), South Korea is currently ranked 10th in terms exports of arms.

 South Korea, in particular, has a large number of 155mm artillery rounds, which Ukraine urgently needs.

 Vann Van Diepen is a consultant and a former U.S. State Department employee.
-He told the Kyiv Independent that the most immediate impact of South Korea’s direct assistance would be ammunition, because the has been tapped out.
+He told the Kyiv Independent that the most immediate impact of South Korea’s direct assistance would be ammunition, because the West has been tapped out.

 North Korea is reportedly providing half of the total.
 Meanwhile, Russia is firing about 300,000 rounds a month.